-Dr. West will be present each Wednesday at one of two course sites: the Joint Program in Survey Methodology at the University of Maryland (Lefrak Hall) or the Institute for Social Research at the University of Michigan (Perry Building).
-An interactive audio-video system connects the instructor site to remote sites.
+Drs.
+West and Si will be present each Wednesday at one of two course sites: the Joint Program in Survey Methodology at the University of Maryland (Lefrak Hall) or the Institute for Social Research at the University of Michigan (Perry Building).
+An interactive audio-video system connects the sites where the instructors will be to the remote sites.

-Students may also join discussion sessions via the Bluejeans system, a cloud-based online system used to connect classrooms.
-Students wishing to join discussions via Bluejeans from a location other than the classrooms will be given instructions on how to connect through a web browser.
+Students may also join discussion sessions via the BlueJeans system, a cloud-based online system used to connect classrooms.
+Students wishing to join discussions via BlueJeans from a location other than the classrooms will be given instructions on how to connect through a web browser.

-Students thus have the option of attending class in-person at one of the three classroom sites or attending via a desktop or laptop from elsewhere.
+Students thus have the option of attending class in-person at one of the classroom sites or attending via a desktop or laptop from elsewhere.
 If a student chooses to join class sessions via a desktop or laptop, they are required to have a separate camera (desktop or laptop built-in cameras typically have inadequate video quality) and a separate headset with microphone (desktop and laptop built-in microphones and speakers typically have inadequate audio for this kind of an application).
 Poor quality desktop or laptop equipment can create echoing, degrading the video or audio of all connected participants, including the regular classrooms.

-Each weekly discussion session is scheduled form 1:10 PM till 4:00 PM.
-There will be a two- or three-item quiz covering content in the assigned pre-recorded lectures at the beginning of almost every session.
-Dr. West will also present brief lectures reviewing pre-recorded material and provide opportunities for students to ask questions about lectures.
-Dr. West will also discuss homework exercises and the course project.
+Each weekly discussion session is scheduled from 9:00 AM until 11:30 AM.
+There will be a two- or three-item quiz covering content in the assigned pre-recorded video lectures at the beginning of almost every session.
+Students attending remotely will be responsible for receiving the quiz via email and responding via email with their solutions within 10 minutes.
+Drs.
+West and Si will then present examples clarifying the pre-recorded material and provide opportunities for students to ask questions about lectures.
+Drs.
+West and Si will also discuss homework exercises and the course project.